 In the example below, black flags were placed on either side of the subject, just out of frame.
 The main light source used was a strobe with a 6-inch reflector.
 The shadows were dramatic to begin with but the added black flags deepened them significantly, increasing contrast and depth.

-There are lots of materials than can be used to create homemade reflectors and diffusion but for my professional shoots where I need to make a good impression on clients I always use the 7-in-1 MultiDisc Reflector from Photoflex.
+There are lots of materials than can be used to create homemade reflectors and diffusion but for my professional shoots where I need to make a good impression on clients I always use the 9-in-1 MultiDisc Reflector from Photoflex.
 It offers all the above light bending methods in one product.
 A double riveted steel frame insures that it will keep its shape and Photoflex reflectors have earned a reputation for surprising longevity.

 Laura Tillinghast started making art at a young age, discovering photography as her true passion in college.
 From that point on she has never put her camera down.
 Shooting primarily advertising and editorial content, you never know what you will find in front of her lens.
 Also an educator, Laura holds a series of popular photo workshops that focus on the fundamentals of lighting.
-See more of her work here: http://lauratillinghast.com/
+See more of her work at her website: http://lauratillinghast.com/